Rights & Responsibilities

 - You have a right to refuse to participate in any experimental or research program.

-- You have the right to review your medical records and to have the information explained.
+- You have the right to review your medical records and to have the information explained to you.

 - You have the right to be told of realistic care alternatives when medical center care is no longer appropriate.

-- You have a right to obtain information about the medical center's teaching and education programs; however, you may refuse to participate in all or any part of these programs.
+- You have a right to obtain information about the medical center's teaching and education programs.
+You may elect to refuse to participate in all or any part of these programs.

 - You have a right to see your medical center bill and have it explained to you.